mrallfredii/IDIADA/README.md

 ---

-- Open the build.gradlle (Module: automotive) file and paste the code below
+- Open the build.gradlle.kts (Module: automotive) file and paste the code below

 ```
 plugins {